-In brief, after a deposition, the attorneys for defendant Lizza and Hearst notified the Magistrate Judge assigned to the case that there was some problems.
+In brief, after taking a deposition, the attorneys for defendant Lizza and Hearst notified the Magistrate Judge assigned to the case that there were some problems.

 This way, you can also see the rules and applicable case law governing attorneys that Magistrate Judge Mark A Roberts cited.
 By doing so, you can verify that Magistrate Judge Mark A Roberts is conducting proper proceedings by ensuring that the Model Rules of Professional Conduct governing attorneys will not be broken in his courtroom in violation of Rule 3.4, among other rules.
 Rule 3.4 reads in part.

 A lawyer shall not:(a) unlawfully obstruct another party’ s access to evidence or unlawfully alter, destroy or conceal a document or other material having potential evidentiary value.
 A lawyer shall not counsel or assist another person to do any such act; (b) falsify evidence, counsel or assist a witness to testify falsely, or offer an inducement to a witness that is prohibited by law;ABA Model Rules of Professional Conduct